 Stat.
 Auth.: ORS 471, including 471.030, 471.040, 471.730(1) & (5) Stats.
 Implemented: ORS 471.313(4)(h) Hist.: OLCC 19-2000, f.
 12-6-00, cert. ef.
 1-1-01; OLCC 1-2005, f.
-4-21-05, cert. ef.
-5-1-05
+4-21-05, cert.

-Changes in Premises or Operation: Prior Approval or Notice Required
+Changes in Premises or Operation: Notice Required

 - (1) The Commission issues licenses with the understanding that the licensee will operate the business as proposed at the time of licensing.
 The Commission also realizes that a licensee may need to change the business during the licensing year.
-This rule provides a way for a licensee to make changes, and for the Commission to be assured that the changes will meet the criteria for licensing.
-The Commission may cancel, suspend or refuse to renew a license if the licensee fails to get the approval or give the notice this rule requires. - (2) A licensee licensed to sell alcoholic beverages at retail for onpremises consumption must request and receive Commission approval before the licensee: - (a) Increases the area(s) in which the licensee sells or serves alcoholic beverages; or - (b) Changes the principal use of any room or area, other than to accommodate a particular activity on a one-time basis, including no longer using a room or area. - (3) A Full On-Premises Sales licensee must notify the Commission in writing before the licensee: - (a) Removes or adds walls or partitions other than to accommodate a particular activity on a one-time basis; - (b) Eliminates a meal period, substantially reduces meal service hours, or substantially increases lounge or bar hours; - (c) Substantially reduces the food service last approved by the Commission.
-Examples include substantially reducing the number of variety of regular meals offered. - (4) A retail licensee must notify the Commission whenever the licensee changes the business trade name within 30 days of the change. - (5) The requirements of section (3) of this rule apply to dispenser licenses issued under former ORS Chapter 472.
-This section expires October 1, 2001.
+This rule provides a way for a licensee to make changes, and for the Commission to be assured that the changes will meet the criteria for licensing. - (2) A licensee licensed to sell alcoholic beverages at retail for onpremises consumption must notify the Commission in writing and provide an updated floor plan whenever the licensee changes the physical dimensions of the licensed premises within 30 days of the change. - (3) A licensee must notify the Commission in writing whenever the licensee changes the business trade name within 30 days of the change.